FAQs for the 2022-2023 school year will be available by late August 2022.

 - Meet with the cultural partner before and during the residency to discuss learning objectives, connections to the curriculum and extensions, and how best to engage the students.

-- Stay in the classroom.
+- Stay in the in-person or virtual classroom.
 This signals to students that the residency is an important learning opportunity.
-It also helps with classroom management.
+It also helps with classroom management – whether remote or in-person.
 After the session, talk with the cultural partner about what worked and what could be improved for the next session.

 Can a residency involve more than one grade?